Brown Sugar Sandwich Cookies Recipe

 Brown Sugar Sandwich Cookies

-There are a couple tricks to making these cookies extra good.
-The first is simple - roll the dough out very, very thin.
+Make it thin: The first tip is simple - roll the cookie dough out very, very thin.
 Not parchment thin, but certainly Saltine cracker thin.
 The resulting cookies will be crisp, elegant, and lovely to look at.
-You want just a bit of chocolate sandwiched between just a bit of cookie.
-Too much cookie and the ratio gets thrown off.
+Like the photo below.

 101 Cookbooks Membership